 In court, Mr. Salem stated "Your Honor, I will take full responsibility for my actions and anything --" Transcript of February 18, 2016 Hearing, p.
-10. It is time for him to make good on that promise.
+10. It is time for him to face the consequences.

-E.g. to present claims that are legally and factually sound; to refrain from pursuing claims to harass or cause unreasonable delay or needless increase the costs of litigation, etc.
+E.g., to present claims that are legally and factually sound; to refrain from pursuing claims to harass or cause unreasonable delay or needless increase the costs of litigation, etc.